lab1092/blender-manual_ja/manual/physics/soft_body/collisions.rst

 objects.

 In (*Image 3a*), you can see a vertex colliding with a plane.
-If a vertex penetrates the zone between :guilabel:`Outer` and :guilabel:`Inner`, it is repulsed by a force in the direction of the face normal.
+If a vertex penetrates the zone between *Outer* and *Inner*, it is repulsed by a force in the direction of the face normal.
 The position that a vertex finally ends up in is dependent on the forces that act upon it.
 In the example gravity and the repulsion force of the face balance out.
-The speed at which the vertex is pulled out of the collision zone is influenced by the :guilabel:`Choke` parameter (*Image 4*).
+The speed at which the vertex is pulled out of the collision zone is influenced by the *Choke* parameter (*Image 4*).

 Now lets see what happens if we make vertices heavier and let them travel at a faster speed.